ProfitMaximizationTool/Profit-Maximization-Tool/README.md

 - UC-1.0-S5: Username not available

-## Features so far
+## Changelog in sprint 1:

-1. Users can sign up for an account and fill in asked information
+- Users can sign up for an account and fill in asked information

-2. Users can login using registered account
+- Users can login using registered account

-3. Upon successful sign up or login, users are redirected towards home page with logged in status
+- Upon successful sign up or login, users are redirected towards home page with logged in status

-4. Users are prompted with an error if the password they used for logging in is incorrect
+- Users are prompted with an error if the password they used for logging in is incorrect

-5. Users are prompted with an error if the username they input during sign up is already taken
+- Users are prompted with an error if the username they input during sign up is already taken

 # How to run this build